-This great series of garden lectures is sponsored by the Laramie County Master Gardeners and the Cheyenne Botanic Gardens.
-All presentations begin at 1:00 pm and are held in the Cottonwood Room, Laramie County Library.
+This winter/spring series of garden lectures is sponsored by the Laramie County Master Gardeners and the Cheyenne Botanic Gardens.
+All presentations begin at 1:00 pm and are held in the Cottonwood Room at the Laramie County Library.

-April 26, 2014, ‘Seed, Soil, Sun, Water: all you need to grow food in the west’ with high altitude food growing teachers and sustainable greenhouse designers, Penn & Cord Parmenter.
+‘Seed, Soil, Sun, Water: all you need to grow food in the West’ with high altitude food growing teachers and sustainable greenhouse designers, Penn & Cord Parmenter.

 These events often sell out.
 Advance purchase of tickets is highly recommended.
 Tickets are $15 per lecture and are available on the web (up to 24 hours prior to the lecture) at Brown Paper Tickets (Keyword: Gardening with Altitude) or at the Cheyenne Botanic Gardens weekdays (cash or check); contact Darcee Snider 307−637−6458 for more info.

 Have any of these things to get rid of?
 We’ll take them!

 Sidewalk Chalk, Squirt Guns, Large Paint Brushes, Rubber Bands - and – — (more…)